AI Is Commoditising Technical Expertise. Here's How to Survive the Transition.

 When your expertise is highly specialised, you cannot rely on generic marketing or word-of-mouth referrals to find the narrow slice of the market that needs your specific depth.

-You need a system that actively engineers demand for your specific expertise.
-This is why we built the FABRIC™ methodology.
+You need a system that actively engineers demand for your specific expertise — not a volume-based demand generation programme, but a precision architecture built for small TAM buyers.
+This is the core distinction explored in Demand Engineering vs. Demand Generation, and the reason we built the FABRIC™ methodology.
 It is a systematic approach to go-to-market infrastructure designed specifically for technical consulting firms.
 It ensures that when a buyer hits a complex problem that AI cannot solve, your firm is positioned as the only logical choice.

 4. Become an AI Collaborator